quchen/articles/monad_fail.md

 - The case of one data constructor should emit a warning if the data type is defined via `data` (as opposed to `newtype`): adding another data constructor can make patterns in unrelated modules refutable.
+Built-ins like tuples should be excluded from this rule, as they will never be changed.

 - Some monads use the pattern matching to force evaluation of the binding, for example lazy/strict `StateT`.
 I'm not sure what exactly the consequences of